Covered Services for Youth

 • Other State Funds: Covered

-• Pre-Authorization Required: No, unless youth has already had 308 units of CBRS in a calendar year
+• Pre-Auth Required: No, unless youth has already had 308 units of CBRS in a calendar year

 TASSP is a range of therapeutic, recreational, and social activities for youth.
 TASSP helps them with social, communication, behavior, and basic living skills.
 Youth also get help with psychosocial and problem-solving skills.
 TASSP helps youth improve functioning at home, school, and in their community.
 Services are provided after school, on school breaks, and in the summer and can include you and your youth’s family.